 Historic Origin: Celebration of the victory on evil, a celebration of womanhood.

-Celebration: Garba, Dandiya Raas, and Durga Puja
+Celebrations: Garba, Dandiya Raas, and Durga Puja

 Places to Visit: Gujrat, Kolkatta